 Peace is sustained by prosperity, stability and resilience to disruption.
 To prolong periods of prosperous Peace, one must acknowledge the forms manifesting in sociopolitical and socioeconomic realms which contribute to constructive interference patterns and resonance.
 The more predictive that rulers and common people can be when reasoning about the ebb and flow of phenomena that yield beneficial constructive interference, the more they can consciously tune their activities to not only benefit from peace and prosperity, but they more collaborate to ensure the true roots of prosperity have been watered.
 The predictable flooding patterns of the Nile led to the inevitable establishment of Egyptian civilization.
 Whether Egyptian culture manifesting along the predictable flows of the Nile is what David Chalmers calls a strongly emergent phenomnea is up to sociophysical simulations to decide.
 Obviously, it requires the conscious acquiescence of the utility of predictable flooding to irrigation systems.

 Not regarding one’s companions:

 Thus, one may manage to walk in the middle.

-In Hexagram 11, the second line evokes the imagery of fording the river – and yes, this is an allusion to crossing the great water – but imagine what this means to trade in the bronze age.
+In Hexagram 11, the second line evokes the imagery of fording the river – and yes, this is an allusion to crossing the great water – but imagine what this means to trade in the Bronze Age.
 Viable river crossings in the further tributaries are easier to pass with wagons, but when trading across regions in the Yangtze River watershed, it is more efficient to pass deeper river regions.
 This is where the collective economic trade of the region is funneled.
-Yet, there must be a bridge across the deeper regions.
+Yet, there must be a bridge or ferry across the deeper regions.

 Stagnation in Ocean Waves